Main Theme: The Human Mind and Physicalism

 Venue: The conference will be held at the Catholic Unversity of America.
 Talks willl be in the Przyzbyla Great Room of the Pryzbyla University Center.
 The evening dinners and receptions will be in Heritage Hall (which is in Father O'Connell Hall).

 Meals and Lodging: Meals will be provided at the conference and covered by the registration fee.
-Lodging will be available on the CUA campus in comfortable dorm rooms (for $50 per night) and at local hotels.
+Lodging will be available on the CUA campus in comfortable dorm rooms (for $50 per night) and at a local hotel.

 Registration: Any member of the Society of Catholic Scientists may register for and attend the conference, as may any "Scholar Associate of the SCS."
 It is expected that there will be sufficient space for as many SCS members as wish to attend.
-Registration will begin in Mid-February, 2018, and will be possible online.
-The registration fee will be $140 per person.
+SCS members and Scholar Associates of SCS will be sent an e-mail explaining how to register.
+(If you have not received such an e-mail, contact Stephen M. Barr at firstname.lastname@example.org) The deadline for registering is May 24, 2018.
+The registration fee is $150 per person ($90 for students).
 In addition to SCS members and Scholar Associates of the SCS, there will be a limited number of invited guests.

-Confirmed Invited Speakers (Biographies of Speakers) in alphabetical order.
+Confirmed Speakers (Biographies of Speakers) in alphabetical order.

 Stephen M. Barr (Univ. of Delaware): "The Role of the Observer in Quantum Mechanics"